Daylight Savings Time Transition for Toddlers

 - Adjust bedtime and manipulate naps.

 - For toddlers under age 2.5 who regularly nap, move bedtime earlier in 20-30 minute increments each night leading up to the transition.
 Wake your child from his nap, so that there is at least five hours from the time he gets up from the nap and the new target bedtime.
-For example, if you are shifting bedtime from 8:00 PM to 7:40 PM, then make sure your toddler is up from his nap by 2:40 PM.
+For example, if you are shifting bedtime from 8:00 PM to 7:40 PM, then make sure your toddler is up from his nap by 2:40 PM (more or less).

 - For toddlers over age 2.5 who sometimes skip naps, if your child doesn’t nap every day, then it is ok to strategically skip a few naps on the weekend of the DST transition in order to increase your child’s sleep pressure at bedtime.
 In this case you can move bedtime earlier in 30 minute increments.
 Please note, that it will take more than two days for your toddler to truly shift his biological clock, but strategic nap skipping can get him on track to start.
 When he does nap, make sure he has a five hour period of wakefulness between waking from his nap and bedtime.